Click2code/apache-spark-test/README.md

 The main entry point for SparkSQL is the `org.apache.spark.sql.SparkSession` class, which is available in both the SparkShell and Zeppelin notebook as the `spark` value.
 The `org.apache.spark.SparkContext` is available as the `sc` value, but this is only used for creating RDDs.
 Read the [SparkSQL Programming Guide][sparksql] on how to create a SparkSession programmatically.

+## Functions available on Datasets
+The class `org.apache.spark.sql.expressions.scalalang.typed._` contain type-safe functions available for `Dataset` operations in Scala.
+It contains the following aggregate functions: `avg`, `count`, `sum` and `sumLong`.

+## Functions available on DataFrames
+The class `org.apache.spark.sql.functions._` contain functions that are available on DataFrame, which are a lot more than on Datasets.
+Please take a look at the source code or scaladocs.

 ## Creating a DataFrame from an RDD

 __Address:__